YisraelBerman/EKS_Argo_PipeLine/README.md

 # EKS ArgoCD & CodePipline

-This project creats a AWS EKS infrastructure in terraform, and runs a AWS CodePipline to update the application.
+This project creates a AWS EKS infrastructure in Terraform, and runs a AWS CodePipline to update the application.
-The key components in the project are:
+The key components of the project are:
 - AWS VPC
 - AWS EKS
 - AWS CodePipline
-- AWS CodeCommit repositoreis
+- AWS CodeCommit repositories
 - ArgoCD

 # Installation

 The project is built of two parts:
 - Infrastructure - the project uses Terraform to create the infrastructure.
-The two main reasurces are AWS EKS and a VPC.
+The two main resources are AWS EKS and a VPC.
 The EKS is for the web app and for an ArgoCD server that controls the app deployment.
-- Pipeline - the Pipeline uses 2 repositoreis (one for source code and the second for the Helm chart the ArgoCD uses) and a registry (DockerHub - for the built image).
+- Pipeline - the Pipeline uses 2 repositories (one for source code and the second for the Helm chart the ArgoCD uses) and a registry (DockerHub - for the built image).
 The Pipeline gets triggered on every push to the source repo.
-The Pipeline builds the new image, tags it with the build number and pushes it to DockerHub.
-Next it updates the Helm repo with the new image tag.
-ArgoCD, that is also on the EKS, synchronizes with the repo and updates the app to the new image.
+The Pipeline builds the new image, tags it with the build number, and pushes it to DockerHub.
+Next, it updates the Helm repo with the new image tag.
+ArgoCD, which also on the EKS, synchronizes with the repo and updates the app to the new image.
 ## Infrastrucrute and setup
 The project is built from three directories.

 ### 1. weather_helm
-Create in AWS CodeCommit a repository and upload the directory to there. save URL and credentials.
+Create an AWS CodeCommit a repository and upload the directory to there. save URL and credentials.
 ### 2. EKS_terraform
 #### A. Setup Terraform environment and create resources.